Best Debt Repayment Strategies

 1. List All Your Debts

-Create a comprehensive list of all your debts, including the balance, interest rate, minimum monthly payment, and due dates.
-This overview is crucial for organizing your repayment plan.
+You need to create a complete list of all your debts, balance, interest rates, minimum monthly payments, and due dates.
+This overview is very important in helping you design your repayment plan.

 2. Create a Budget